 - Excellent sound quality across all frequencies.

-- Outstanding sound quality with excellent tuning options.
+- Outstanding sound quality with a rich and meaty bass profile.

 - Not a good choice if you have a limited budget.